-The key to the administration's blueprint for a secure energy future is reducing the nation's dependence on crude oil.
-The administration wants to cut the country's oil import dependency by one-third in a little more than a decade.
+The key to the administration’s blueprint for a secure energy future is reducing the nation’s dependence on imported crude oil, the president said, setting a goal of cutting the country’s oil import dependency by one-third in a little more than a decade.
+His message included a pledge to raise automobile mileage standards.

 “That’s why I’ve asked [Energy Secretary Steven] Chu to work with other agencies, the natural gas industry, states and environmental experts to improve the safety” of hydraulic fracturing (fracking), he said.